matrix-org/matrix-appservice-slack/docs/getting_started.md

    the remaining instructions.

 3. Create a `config.yaml` file for global configuration.
-There is a sample one to begin with in `config/config.sample.yaml` you may wish to copy and edit as appropriate.
+There is a sample one to begin with in `config/config.sample.yaml`.
+You should copy and edit as appropriate.
 The required and optional values are flagged in the config.

 4. See [datastores](datastores.md) on how to setup a database with the bridge.